trattner/trattner.github.io/_posts/2019-5-31-sunny-disappointment.md

 Open-mindedness and optimism require a shrinking of the self, a recognition of the many forms of value just beyond the realm of our mundane experience and base instincts.

 If only we could keep reminding ourselves to carry this umbrella.
-It weighs nothing, it takes up zero space, and it protects everyone&mdsah;by uplifting us above the clouds.
+It weighs nothing, it takes up zero space, and it protects everyone&mdash;by uplifting us above the clouds.